aws/aws-activejob-sqs-ruby/README.md

 #### Event Processing: Manual handle sqs messages.

-In the event you need more time to process a job, or you would like to delete the job manually, you have all necessary data.
+In the event you need more time to process a job, you have all necessary data to change the visibility timeout.

 ```ruby
 class MyEventJob < ApplicationJob